Non-Conforming Structure Preserving Finite Element Method for Doubly Diffusive Flows on Bounded Lipschitz Domains: Numerical Experiments

 Let the computational domain be $\Omega := [0,1] \times [0,1]$ and consider a sequence of uniformly refined meshes on $\Omega$ with mesh parameter $h$.
 We take the buoyancy term of the form $\boldsymbol{F}(\boldsymbol{y}) = (T + N_{r} S) \boldsymbol{g},$ where $N_r$ is the solutal to the thermal buoyancy ratio, and the viscosity is chosen to be of exponential form, that is, $\nu(T) = \nu_2 \exp(-T)$.
-The other parameters are defined as follows: $\boldsymbol{g} = (0,1)^{\top}, \boldsymbol{K}^{-1} = \sigma \boldsymbol{I}, \boldsymbol{D} = 1000 \boldsymbol{I}.$ We use the following smooth functions as the closed form solutions of \eqref{P:CF}-\eqref{P:GE} in our accuracy test:
+The other parameters are defined as follows: $\boldsymbol{g} = (0,1)^{\top}, \boldsymbol{K}^{-1} = \sigma \boldsymbol{I}, \boldsymbol{D} = 1000 \boldsymbol{I}.$ We use the following smooth functions as the closed form solutions of \eqref{P:GE} in our accuracy test:

 The boundary conditions, additional external forces and source terms are prescribed according to the above prescribed manufactured solutions.
-The errors for the state variables and control in their natural norms and the corresponding convergence rates are denoted as follows:
+The errors for all the variable in their respective discrete norms and the corresponding convergence rates are denoted as follows:

 where $\boldsymbol{e}, \tilde{\boldsymbol{e}}$ denote the errors generated on two consecutive mesh refinements of mesh size $h$ and $\tilde{h},$ respectively.
-The error in control is measured in the $x$ and $y$ components separately and the errors in adjoint variables are denoted by $\boldsymbol{e}_{\boldsymbol{\varphi}}, \boldsymbol{e}_{\zeta}, \boldsymbol{e}_{\eta^T}, \boldsymbol{e}_{\eta^S},$ which are defined analogously to the state variable errors.
-The errors and convergence rates focusing on cases where the viscosity and permeability coefficients scale differently, changing from Flow to Darcy regimes are reported in Table \ref{table1}, where $\boldsymbol{It}$ denotes the number of iterations the \textit{semi-smooth Newton} algorithm takes to reach the absolute tolerance of $10^{-6}$ and $\boldsymbol{\chi}_{(\cdot)}$ denotes the degrees of freedom associated with the space $(\cdot)$.
-The tabulated errors confirm the theoretical bounds of Theorem \ref{control_estimate} and that the discrete velocities are divergence free. {
+The errors and convergence rates focusing on cases where the viscosity and permeability coefficients scale differently, changing from Flow to Darcy regimes are reported in Table \ref{table1}; where $\boldsymbol{Itr}$ denotes the number of iterations the \textit{Newton} algorithm takes to reach the absolute tolerance of $10^{-8}$ and $\boldsymbol{\chi}_{(\cdot)}$ denotes the degrees of freedom associated with the space $(\cdot)$.
+The tabulated errors confirm the theoretical bounds of Remark \ref{NA_State:convex.domains} and that the discrete velocity is divergence free.

-} \begin{remark} In the Darcy regime to handle the reaction domination we modify our scheme by adding the following penalty in the discrete bilinear form $a^h(\cdot; \cdot, \cdot)$: $\sum_{e \in \mathcal{E}(\mathcal{T}_h)} \int_{e}\frac{a_0}{h_e} \nu_2 \jump{\boldsymbol{u}_h} : \jump{\boldsymbol{v}_h} \; ds,$ with the stabilization parameter $a_0 = 10 \sqrt{\sigma}$ and calculate the error in the modified natural norm
+\begin{remark} In the Darcy regime to handle the reaction domination we modify our scheme by adding the following penalty in the discrete bilinear form $a^h(\cdot; \cdot, \cdot)$: $\sum_{e \in \mathcal{E}(\mathcal{T}_h)} \int_{e}\frac{a_0}{h_e} \nu_2 \jump{\boldsymbol{u}_h} : \jump{\boldsymbol{v}_h} \; ds,$ with the stabilization parameter $a_0 = 10 \sqrt{\sigma}$ and calculate the error in the modified natural norm

 \end{remark}